Constitutional and Affirmative Litigation Externships

 The seminar will meet for two hours each week and will be led by the Antitrust Bureau’s Senior Enforcement Counsel, Bryan Bloom, and Deputy Bureau Chief, Amy McFarlane.
 Students will study the work of the Antitrust Bureau in detail, discuss case studies drawn

-For the fieldwork portion, students are expected to work 15 hours per week.
-Students will work directly with their assigned Assistant Attorneys General in the Antitrust Bureau, and site supervisors will assist students with getting assignments in their areas
+For the placement work portion, students are expected to work 15 hours per week.
+Students will work directly with their assigned Assistant Attorneys General in the Antitrust Bureau, and site supervisors will assist students with getting assignments in their areas of interest and balancing workload.

 Important Information

 The course will be limited to 6 students and will be open to JD and LL.M candidates.
-In order to be considered for the externship, students are required to have taken, or be concurrently enrolled in, an antitrust law course, or have prior substantial experience
+In order to be considered for the externship, students are required to have taken, or be concurrently enrolled in, an antitrust law course, or have prior substantial experience with antitrust law concepts.

 Course Description

 Lawyers in the New York Attorney General’s Social Division represent the people of New York on a wide range of social and environmental justice matters, ranging from enforcing civil rights, labor, and other laws that protect vulnerable communities, including people of color, immigrants, workers, LGBTQ people, tenants, and health care consumers, and other vulnerable communities to challenging repeals and delays of federal environmental programs and other federal programs that protect New Yorkers to ensuring that charitable donations are used for their intended purpose.
-The goal of the seminar and fieldwork is to teach students about the authority and work of the New York Attorney General while giving them hands-on experience in public interest investigation and litigation.
+The goal of the seminar and placement work is to teach students about the authority and work of the New York Attorney General while giving them hands-on experience in public interest investigation and litigation.

 The Seminar